SolomonSklash/initial-scan/README.md

 A tool I wrote for performing an initial, information-gathering scan on a target URL before beginning a web application penetration test.

 Usage: initial-scan.sh [url] [target_name]
+All tools can be installed into the ~/tools directory (created as needed) by running initial-scan.sh install.

 ## Tools
 Initial Scan uses the following tools: